 Members are asked at this stage to declare any interests that they may have in any of the following items on the agenda.
-The Code of Conduct for Members requires that declarations include the nature of the interest and whether it is a disclosable pecuniary interest.
-Members are requested to refer to the attached guidance and flowchart.
+The Code of Conduct for Members requires that declarations include the nature of the interest and whether it is a disclosable pecuniary interest (see attached guidance and flowchart)

-4. ITEMS OF URGENT BUSINESS
+3. ITEMS OF URGENT BUSINESS

-To determine any other items of business which the Chairman decides should be considered as a matter of urgency pursuant to Section 100B(4)(b) of the Local Government Act 1972.
+To determine any other items of business which the Chairman decides should be considered as a matter of urgency pursuant to Section 100B (4)(b) of the Local Government Act 1972.